TribeMedia/react-universal/docs/Deployment.md

 to ensure no side-effects were introduced.
 No tests will be run for changes in `scripts` folder since we don't have unit tests in there anyway.
 Works with `CircleCI`.

-This is default `npm test` behaviour.
+This is default `npm test` behavior.

 ## test:all